Copyright© 2016 by Ernest Bywater

 “Huh!
 As you know, from the day she moved in she’s been flirting with me and telling everyone I’m going to marry her.”
 That gets another round of laughs.
 “Over the last couple of years we’ve gotten to know each other well and are very good friends.
 We’ve done most of the formal courting type things.
 Right now Lou is concentrating on her studies and I’m just waiting for her to get free of the studies.
 I’m surprised she didn’t tell you about the talk we had just after I met Isolde.
 It was long and it set everything out for us.”

-Anna gives a slow head shake, and says, “I’ll talk to Sophia and see about getting things started.
+Anna gives a slow head shake as she says, “I’ll talk to Sophia and see about getting things started.
 We’ll wait until May to get Lou involved.”

 Toni gets out of the pool and stands in front of him to ask, “And just what have you got lined up for me to do after May?”